-100 kPa (1.00 kgf/cm2, 15 psi)
+100 kPa (1.00 kgf/cm, 15 psi)

-- Check the tire while it is cold. - Loose bead stoppers allow the tire to slip off its position on the rim when the tire pressure is low. - If the tire valve stem is found tilted, the tire is considered to be slipping off its position.
+- Check the tire while it is cold. - Loose bead stoppers allow the tire to slip off its position on the rim when the tire pressure - If the tire valve stem is found tilted, the tire is considered to be slipping off its position.
 Correct the tire position.